google/cel-go/ext/README.md

 When the second parameter is 64 or greater, 0 will be always be returned since the number of bits shifted is greater than or equal to the total bit length of the number being shifted.
+Negative valued bit shifts will result in a runtime error.

     math.bitShiftLeft(<int>, <int>) -> <int>
     math.bitShiftLeft(<uint>, <int>) -> <uint>